hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### Padding AXoT responses

-The goal of padding AXoT responses would be two fold:
+The goal of padding AXoT responses is two fold:

 * to obfuscate the actual size of the transferred zone to minimize information leakage about the entire contents of the zone.